LukasSchBal/scheduling_optimization/README.md

 # Scheduling Optimization

 This repository contains three different mathematical scheduling models of which two include a script to visualize the results with a gantt chart.
 Everything is implemented with Pyomo.

+Please find the required modules in the requirements.txt.

 ## continuous time scheduling